vorpalnet/blade/IAM.md

 with protected spans as tags, the recording muted or verbatim by the same permission.

-Index rows must expire with the recordings they describe; the reaper keyed on the bucket's retention rule is not built yet.
-Neither is the label layer, `BLADE_LABEL`, which the schema carries for the classifier that will fill it.
+Index rows do not expire with the recordings they describe: nothing removes a row when its recording is disposed of.
+The schema's `BLADE_LABEL` column is reserved, and nothing fills it.

 ### The one trap worth knowing about